nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 25 - Subprograms (III).md

 **25. W** **Mar 17** **_Subprograms (3); Issues with functions, Overloading, Generics_**

 **[3]** a.
 The Ada standard says that implementors can choose to implement inout (not in out) parameters either with copy semantics or with reference semantics.
 Is this a good thing?
 Argue your position.
-- Copy semantics refer to copying the value rather than the pointer of a variable, and reference semantics do the opposite.
+- Copy semantics refer to copying the value rather than the pointer of a variable, and reference semantics do the opposite. `inout` is the mode wherein parameters can receive

 **[6]** b.
 Consider the following program written in C syntax:
 ```C